buhrmi/buhrmi/README.md

 ### [Inertia X Æ A-Xii](https://github.com/buhrmi/inertiax)

-Positioned as an alternative to Hotwire, Inertia X is our preferred way to build native-feeling apps using Ruby on Rails.
+Positioned as an alternative to Hotwire, Inertia X is my preferred way to build native-feeling apps using Ruby on Rails.

 ### [LiveStores](https://github.com/buhrmi/livestores)

-LiveStores augment Rails' ActionCable Channels with methods to directly update Svelte stores from the backend.
-It's a new way to build real-time local-first apps with Ruby on Rails and Svelte, and works seamlessly with Inertia X.
+LiveStores augment Rails' ActionCable Channels with methods to update Svelte stores in real-time and works seamlessly with Inertia X.

 ## Old portfolio stuff